wanted2/caineng.in/www/_posts/2021-06-13-microsoft-project-scheduling.md

 One concern for the PMs is how many workers should be hired for a given workload?
 If the workload is uneven, then the number of workers and other resources must be sufficient to handle the peak.
-In other periods, when the workload is much lower than the peak workload, the worker pool size can be adjusted to avoid waste.
+In other time, when the workload is much lower than the peak workload, the worker pool size can be adjusted to avoid waste.

 ### Microsoft Project